Regular Track—12 Courses Total

 - Petitions for courses abroad must include course syllabi, descriptions, and course work.

 - Generally, no more than two petitions per student will be approved

 Courses counting towards the history major are normally taken for quality grades.
 The History Research Colloquium (HIST 29600s) must be taken for a quality grade.
 In exceptional circumstances, you may petition to allow a course taken for a pass grade (work of C– quality or higher) to count towards the requirements of the major.
-You should consult with the undergraduate program coordinator and your College adviser about the appropriateness of a pass grading in your larger program of study.
+You should consult with the associate director and your College adviser about the appropriateness of a pass grading in your larger program of study.

 We encourage you to double major in history and another discipline.
 Courses that are cross listed with your other major may be used for both majors.